Day 1

 Distance 122km - Driving Time 1.75 hours

 Just beyond Paihia you’ll have to chance to visit Haruru Falls.
 These falls tumble down in a perfect horseshoe.
-A walking track runs from the falls all the way to Waitangi and includes a board walk through mangrove forest.
+A walking track runs from the falls all the way to Waitangi and includes a boardwalk through a mangrove forest.
 The road leading into Kerikeri is bordered by orchards.

 Kerikeri is a town of things to do.
 You’ll find galleries, cafes and vineyards, gourmet food shops, several golf courses and historic sites such as the Stone Store and the Mission House.
 There are superb bush walks in the area – Rainbow Falls is a perfect picnic spot.